esrdapp/smart-contract-signing-and-recovery/README.md

 (Note this can also be done with this tool: https://app.mycrypto.com/sign-message)

-A demonstration of how you can hash a message using keccac256, which converts it to a hex string.

-firstly install eth-crypto tool with node (ensure node is installed) and run the following command.
+Firstly install eth-crypto tool with node (ensure node is installed) and run the following command.

 ```
 npm install -g eth-crypto --save